DoneJS StealJS jQuery++ FuncUnit DocumentJS

 webpack and npm

-Install CanJS’s core modules and webpack (with raw-loader
+Install CanJS’s core modules and webpack (with raw-loader) with npm:

 npm install can-component can-compute can-connect can-define can-route can-route-pushstate can-set can-stache can-stache-bindings --save